AviatrixSystems/Docs/HowTos/AviatrixLogging.rst

   #.
 Optional Custom Template: (Deprecated)

 On the Remote syslog server:

-Configure /etc/rsyslog.conf with the similar content depends on the version to enable tls connection
+  a.
+Configure /etc/rsyslog.conf with the similar content depends on the rsyslog version to enable tls connection
+  #.
+Make sure /var/log directory is writable by rsyslog user/daemon

 (version <8)
 ::